DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/update_participant_data.md

 Successful requests will return a response body including updates to the `schedule_identifier` attribute.

-The API will reject a schedule change if any previously submitted `eligible`, `payable` or `paid` declarations have a `declaration_date` which does not align with the new schedule’s milestone dates.

-Where this occurs, providers should:

-1. Void the existing declarations (where `declaration_date` does not align with the new schedule).
-2. Change the participant’s training schedule.
-3. Resubmit backdated declarations (where `declaration_date` aligns with the new schedule).

 ### Change schedules or cohorts for a participant even if they have billable declarations

 Providers can change an ECT or mentor’s schedule or cohort even if billable declarations exist.